top of page

 Being mindful of physical sensations in the body can help you to become more connected to your body.
 You can start to differentiate between discomfort, and pain.
 It also helps with relaxing the body, as when you scan your body, you start to notice areas of tension and can start to allow yourself to relax.

-Another advantage of noticing your bodily sensations is grounding yourself in the “now” -in your present reality as experienced through your body.
+Another advantage of noticing your bodily sensations is grounding yourself in the here and now -in your present reality as experienced through your body.
 This practice helps to achieve this groundedness in the present.

 Taking a moment to appreciate taking care of yourself in this way.